Amid chaos, some at July 4 parade ran toward gunfire to help

 Rush’s husband and son were also on the scene.
 As members of Highland Park’s Community Emergency Response Team, both men have training in first aid and basic life support.
 They were working the parade expecting to assist with the regular crowd control and the occasional lost child.

 Rush’s son cared for people with less critical gunshot wounds, applying tourniquets and pressure to stop their bleeding.
-Her husband, Rush said, spent most of his time caring for Keely Roberts, a school superintendent shot twice in her foot and leg.
+Her husband, Eddie Rush, spent most of his time caring for Keely Roberts, a school superintendent shot twice in her foot and leg.

 Roberts’ 8-year-old son Cooper, shot in the chest, remains in serious condition at University of Chicago Comer Children’s Hospital with a severed spine.

-Note: This story was updated to correct Jacquie Toia's age.
-She is 58, not 64.